jembi/openhim-mediator-mapping/docs/docs/gettingStarted/endpoints.md

 }
 ```

+In the example above, the lookup request gets facility data from DHIS2.
+That data would then be mapped (schema not shown for brevity) and the output data sent to a FHIR server.
+These requests can include query and url parameters which can be extracted from incoming data.
+Chaining together endpoint calls using this orchestration mechanism can lead to very complex logic being implemented.

 There are two types of external requests, the `lookup` and the `response`.
-Query parameters for the external request can be dynamically populated
+Query and url parameters for the external request can be dynamically populated

 <Tabs
   defaultValue="lookup"